Hands of Hope

 The tranquil, natural environment of the Friendship Centre overlooking a large fishpond, with neighbouring bamboo forest and rice fields, provides a calming place to work.

-An elected committee oversees production and management of the daily tasks, including care of the working space.
-The specific roles of designing, quality control, stock management, packing, ordering and shopping for raw materials, are undertaken by others within the group, with each person, from the committee down, involved directly with production itself.
+The specific roles of designing, quality control, stock management, packing, ordering and shopping for raw materials, are undertaken by the members, with each person, involved directly with production itself.
+With a reduced number of producers since Covid first appeared, production has become very much more of a team effort.

-A six-hour working day is the norm with production beginning after morning meditation.
+A seven-hour working day is the norm with production beginning after morning meditation.
 A meal is shared at noon and the producers have time to relax.
-A short exercise period is taken mid-morning and afternoon to stretch muscles, re-energize and refocus during production.

 An end of month bonus is paid into a ‘retirement’ fund for daily workers and a generous end of year bonus is received by all participants.
 A monetary birthday gift is also given.

 A commission for every product sold, is paid to the designers at year’s end.
-In 2018, twenty-two of the group received such bonuses.
+In 2022, 8 current members and 15 past members, received such bonuses.

 The community aspect of this programme is so important.
-The participants have friends with whom to share their concerns and their joys.
-The participants also have the opportunity to join weekend workshops and seminars on health issues and family celebrations held throughout the year, commemorating Songkran (the Thai New Year Water festival), Mother’s Day and Christmas.
+The participants have friends with whom to share their concerns and their joys. this has taken on greater significance with the stresses of the past 18 months.
+The participants also have the opportunity to join with the Garden of Friendship community for celebrations and special events held throughout the year.

 The Good Shepherd Outreach Staff monitor the health of our producers and accompany them to medical appointments when necessary.
 Anti-retroviral medicine is indeed necessary for prolonging life, but without dignified employment and daily social support, it cannot give quality and purpose to those living with HIV/Aids.
 Hands of Hope does exactly that.